WildernessLabs/Netduino.Foundation/docs/API/Sensors/Temperature/Analog/index.md

 * TMP37
 * LM35

-These sensors are characterised by a linear change in the analog voltage for each degree centigrade.
+These sensors are exhibit a linear change in the analog voltage for each degree centigrade.
 This is often presented in the datasheet as follows:

 ![](AnalogSensorLinearResponse.png)